Our Volunteer Appreciation Event was held on April 5th, 2018.

 The volunteer who does an outstanding job in working with our partner families, and exemplifies compassion and devotion for our Habitat partner families during and after their path to homeownership.

-2017 Linda Fuller Award Recipients: Leonie Cramer
+2017 Linda Fuller Award Recipient: Leonie Cramer

 The volunteer who has made a long-term commitment to Habitat and performs vital behind-the-scenes work for our affiliate, and is ready and willing to do whatever is needed to keep Habitat running smoothly.